cmlibs/zinc/docs/CMGUI_glyphs.rst

 The simplest use of a glyph is to visually mark a point, with no direction or scale information.
 Unscaled glyphs are simply glyphs for which you have not selected an *orientation/scale* field.
 This means that they simply appear at the points you specify, at the default orientation, and with the specified the base size.
 The default base size is 1*1*1.
 If you want to run through this example, load up `example a1`_ in cmgui and run the entire com file.

 Open the *scene editor* and make sure cube is selected in the *scene object list*.
-You will notice that there are three items in the *graphical settings list*: *lines*, *node_points*, and *surfaces*.
-Select the node_points graphical settings item.
+You will notice that there are three items in the *graphics list*: *lines*, *node_points*, and *surfaces*.
+Select the node_points graphics item.
 You will see in the settings below that these node_points already have glyphs associated with them - in the *Glyph* drop-down menu, the glyphs currently used to display the nodes are *point* glyphs.
 These are the default glyph, and are by default a single white pixel.
 Figure 2 shows the scene editor window, with the three areas labelled.

 .. figure:: sceneEditor_Glyphs1.png
    :figwidth: image